 Recommended by Kriszti from She Wanders Abroad

 Mykonos is mostly known for its vibrant nightlife and great bars so it’s undoubtedly a perfect destination for traveling with friends or as a couple, but it can be a great place for a family vacation as well thanks to its laidback vibes.
-As most of the islands in Greece, Mykonos is also well connected to the other islands and Athens by ferry, but since it has its own airport it’s easily accessible by plane as well.
+Like most of the islands in Greece, Mykonos is also well connected to the other islands and Athens by ferry, but since it has its own airport it’s easily accessible by plane as well.

 If you’re visiting Mykonos for the first time, it’s best to stay in Mykonos Town which is the liveliest part of the island.
 You will find the most instagrammable places in Mykonos there, along with many amazing cafes and restaurants.
 Windmills are one of the icons of the island, you can find 5 of them lining up next to each other near Little Venice in Mykonos Town.
-It’s also one of the most popular sunset spots in Mykonos so it’s worth to go there in the evening to see the breathtaking sunset colors.
+It’s also one of the most popular sunset spots in Mykonos so it’s worth going there in the evening to see the breathtaking sunset colors.